Logo

 Doing sampeah every time is not recommended but it’s necessary if you haven’t met someone for a long time or for introductions.
 Additionally, make sure to always return a sampeah because it’s considered rude if you don’t.

-Monks and Buddhism
+Monks And Buddhism

 Cambodia is primarily a Buddhist country wherein the religion’s values and beliefs are closely followed.
 Always mind your manners since respect is a must regarding all facets of Buddhism, including statues or iconographies.
 Additionally, if you’re in a temple and you have to sit, always do so with your legs on the side since it’s not allowed to be stretched out or crossed.